jrhun/TeensyEngine/README.md

   - I: add random impulse to accelerometer data
   - 1 through 7: change beat type (RAMP, INVERSE_RAMP, TRIANGLE, SQUARE, SIN, TRIGGER, GATE, AUDIO, AUDIO_AVG, OFF)
 </details>

+## Todo list
+- [ ] Add more photos of the completed totem to the build log
+- [ ] More patterns
+- [ ] Accelerometer fluid simulation - I've had multiple attemps but it just doesn't look right, a little beyond my abilites currently!
+- [ ] More audio responsive patterns/improving audio code
+- [ ] More patterns to respond to accelerometer
+- [ ] Make better use of global effects - the LEDs are double buffered but this is only really used for text currently
+- [ ] Rotatable 3d view of the totem in the emulator rather than displaying as a flat 2d matrix

 ## Credit
 This project has taken inspiration from countless different sources.
 Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for full details.